 The recognised goodwill represents payments made by the Group in anticipation of future economic benefits from assets that are not capable of being individually identified and separately recognised.
-At 31 December 2018 and 2017 the recognised goodwill amounted to &857,000 and related to the acquisition of MaltaPost p.l.c.
+As at 31 December 2019 and 2018 the recognised goodwill amounted to €857,000 and related to the acquisition of MaltaPost p.l.c..